MirisWisdom/OpenSauce/OpenSauce/Halo1/Halo1_CheApe/Halo1_CheApe_Readme.txt

   * PATCH		Weapon's magazine's magazine-objects block will no longer crash when you try to add more than 2 elements.
 Uses the equipment field for the block name now too.
   * PATCH		"The %s shader %s cannot be used in the environment" will now output the correct shader type in all cases
   * PATCH		project_yellow_globals tag features new flag for forcing the game to use 'stun jumping penalty' instead of 'turning penalty' in the engine's biped jump code
+  * PATCH		project_yellow tag features new flag for forcing game update logic to ignore if players can see various game entities (flag only acknowledged in mainmenu scenarios)
   * ADD			Mini-dump support for tool and sapien builds (no guerilla support)
+  * ADD			Increased the number of grenade types to 4
   * FIX			Increased the maximum buffer size for model vertex and index data.
 Tool crashes (buffer overflow) if you actually hit this limit (Gearbox's fault, not ours!)

 === Version 3.0.2 ===